xcape-io/PyProps/GuizeroProps/PyTeletextProps/README.md

 It depends on:
 * `GuizeroApp.py` base class to create a guizero event loop
 * `MqttApp.py` base class to publish/subscribe MQTT messages
-* `MqttVar.ini` base class to optimize network communications
+* `PropsData.ini` base class to optimize network communications
 * `Singleton.ini` to ensure one instance of application is running
 * `Sound.py` simple *aplay* wrapper